 - Ability to provide security (in the form of a bank guarantee) to the sum of $10,000 (minimum)

 - Ability to travel to Coolangatta to undertake initial training.

 We carefully vet contract park managers through our procurement process to ensure that the highest standards are maintained at our parks.
 We seek management teams who think outside the box and strive to make their unique mark on the park whilst at the same time ensuring that our guests enjoy an impeccable experience.

 Park Manager responsibilities

 Park managers are responsible for the operations of an entire holiday park, ranging from small traditional parks with basic accommodation or camping grounds to five-star parks with luxury cabins and resort style facilities.
 While guests are enjoying themselves, park managers take care of many behind-the-scenes tasks that contribute to an efficiently run, clean and comfortable facility.
-NRMA Parks and Resorts Managers are required to carry out their responsibilities, according to NRMA Parks and Resorts Operations plans which cover six key areas – asset cleaning, safety, landscaping, security, waste & environmental management, and local marketing.
-Typical responsibilities include:
+Contract Managers are required to carry out their responsibilities in accordance with NRMA Parks and Resorts operational plans, policies and procedures whilst at all times complying with legal, regulatory and WHS requirements.

 - Reception – Customer service, bookings, sales, local information, complaint handling, assisting holiday van owners and park residents

 - Back Office – Banking, reporting, administration, purchasing, roster preparation and budgeting